MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-cardpart-page.md

 ---
 title: "CardPart Pages"
-description: "A CardPart page is a type of page part used to display almost any page controls, such as fields, cue tiles, charts, images, or control add-ins, embedded within another page." ms.custom: na ms.date: 04/01/2020 ms.topic: article ms.service: "dynamics365-business-central" ms.author: t-blrobl
+description: "A CardPart page is a type of page part embedded within another page used to display additional data relevant to the page that hosts it." ms.custom: na ms.date: 06/17/2020 ms.topic: article ms.service: "dynamics365-business-central" ms.author: t-blrobl